h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

    .. code-tab:: python

-        # start the h2o.jar in Python
-        import h2o
-        h2o.init(extra_classpath = ["hive-jdbc-standalone.jar"])

         # basic import of metadata via JDBC
         basic_import = h2o.import_hive_table("jdbc:hive2://hive-server:10000/default", "table_name")

 JDBC Databases
 ~~~~~~~~~~~~~~

 Relational databases that include a JDBC (Java database connectivity) driver can be used as the source of data for machine learning in H2O.
 Currently supported SQL databases are MySQL, PostgreSQL, MariaDB, Netezza, Amazon Redshift, Teradata, and Hive.
 (Refer to :ref:`hive2` for more information.)
 Data from these SQL databases can be pulled into H2O using the ``import_sql_table`` and ``import_sql_select`` functions.

 Refer to the following articles for examples about using JDBC data sources with H2O.